7 Ways To Make Sales on Social Media (Even with Only 500 Followers) [Video]

 Flash forward, and I’ve been teaching people how to make money from social media for over eight years.
 I’ve helped multiple people become millionaires from social media sales.
 Almost everyone I’ve helped to make money on social media has had to start from scratch.
-That means no huge following, no mass popularity and nothing but hard work to build a following from nothing.
+That means no mass popularity and nothing but hard work to build a following from nothing.

 Most people want to know where to start and how to find “new” people to connect with so they can sell them something.
 When most people wake up to the social selling revolution, they realize they only have close friends and family as connections and they need some real prospects fast.

 Here are seven ways you can make sales on social media no matter if you have a big following or not.

 Groups: Groups are the best place to find leads and connections on social media.
-Think about it, groups are niche interest segments of the Internet.
+Think about it; groups are niche interest segments of the Internet.
 If you are selling to real estate investors, there are hundreds of groups full of thousands of members for you to join, engage and close in.
-Groups are also the only place on most sites without ads popping up.
+Groups are also the only place (on most sites) where no ads pop up.